-Carrying a passenger in the cargo bed.
+Carrying a passenger/ passengers in the cargo bed

-The passenger could fall or be struck by objects in the cargo bed.
+The passenger(s) could fall, be thrown out, or be struck by objects in the cargo bed.

-Never carry a passenger in the cargo bed.
-The cargo bed is designed to carry cargo only.
+Never carry a passenger/ passengers in the cargo bed.
+This cargo bed is designed to carry cargo only.